KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Rendering/Lightning Filter

-    - **Repair**: this filter collection includes advanced algorithms to help with image noise/glitch/objects/artifacts/compression removing.
-This kind of filters tries to fix very challenging problems that has occupied image processing researchers for several generations.
+    - **Repair**: this filter collection includes advanced algorithms to help with image noise/glitch/objects/artifacts/compression removal.
+This kind of filter tries to fix very challenging problems that have occupied image-processing researchers for several generations.

         .. figure:: images/editor_gmicqt_repair_denoise.webp
             :alt: